smanindokhan/django_guide_site/README.md

-# The all in once documentation containing-
-- Django
+# A small documentation  made to cover the basics of Django-
  https://smanindokhan.github.io/anindo_docs/